Creating the prototype application map

 In the following example, Mike continues where he left off in the previous stage, having gathered enough information from his searching the Discovery datastore for seed data given to him by George.

-After locating hosts, software instances (SIs), and DBs, Mike gathers all this information into subgroups to group application components into more refined blocks that represent the tiers in the application (one for the web tier, and one for the DB tier).
+After locating hosts, SIs, and DBs, Mike gathers all this information into subgroups to group application components into more refined blocks that represent the tiers in the application (one for the web tier, and one for the DB tier).

 - Create a workgroup for the application Friends, the application name that George provided as seed data.

-- Perform an index search of the BMC Discovery datastore for Friends.
+- Perform an index search of the BMC Atrium Discovery datastore for Friends.

-The results of the search indicate that two SIs and two software components were located.
+The results of the search indicate that two software instances (SIs) and two software components were located.
 Mike clicks through to the SI details, and notices two Tomcat application servers, likely representing the Web component of the Friends application that George mentioned previously.

 Drilling into each of the servers shows: